-A dormant company is one that has been registered with Companies House but is not carrying on any kind of business activity or receiving any form of income.
-Therefore, HMRC considers it dormant (or inactive) for corporation tax purposes.
-It can be dormant from the date of its incorporation, or it can become dormant after a period of activity.
+A dormant company is one that has been incorporated at Companies House but is not currently carrying on any kind of business activity or receiving any form of income.

 Can a dormant company trade?